global-asp/global-asp/jam/0008_wa-yu-a-du.md

-# Wa unu a du?
+# Wa yu a du?

 ##
 Mi a sing.

 ##
-Shi a wiev ar an.
+Shi a wiev.

 ##
-Mi a klap mi an.
+Im a clap.

 ##
 Shi a chrech.